 Tim Klein is an award-winning urban educator, as well as a clinical therapist and school counselor.
 He's worked intensively with marginalized students to empower them to pursue meaningful and fulfilling lives.
 He is the True North Lead at BC.
 He previously served as the director of strategic partnerships for Project Wayfinder, an organization designing and disseminating purpose education for secondary schools, Teaching Fellow at Harvard University, and Director of School and Community Engagement at Medford High School.
 In this latter role, he implemented strategies that increased college matriculation by 30%.
 Prior to that, he spent five years as the Outreach Director for Summer Search, a national youth development non-profit serving historically underrepresented student populations.
 His work has been featured in EdSurge, Greater Good Magazine, The Los Angeles Times and KCRW.
 He has spoken widely about youth purpose learning, including as panelist for NBC’s Education Nation and at Ashoka U Changemakers conference.

 Meghan graduated from Boston College in 2020 with majors in Applied Psychology & Human Development, and Political Science.
-Meghan has been a part of the Purpose Lab for 2 years, where she has been involved in projects examining Critical Consciousness and Meaning Making.
-Meghan is currently doing a year of service in Nashville, TN at an anti-poverty non-profit organization called the Martha O’Bryan Center.
+Meghan is currently pursuing her MSW and MBA at BC.
+For 2 years in the lab, she worked on projects examining Critical Consciousness and Meaning Making.
+Prior to graduate studies, Meghan completed a year of service in Nashville, TN at an anti-poverty non-profit organization called the Martha O’Bryan Center.
 Aside from research and volunteering, Meghan loves to spend her time playing soccer, watching the Buffalo Bills, and socializing with friends and family!

 Shao Wei Chew Chia